 Make sure your IP is really and truly original.
 You’ve certainly done a rudimentary search, but it’s essential to dig deeper.
 A more detailed search is expensive, but without it, you could spend far more in research and development – not to mention the sheer amount of time – only to find another company or individual invented virtually the same thing.
 Many tech products seek to address similar issues, so what is uniquely different about yours?

 A successful company possesses an instantly recognizable trademark.
 Take Apple, as an obvious example.
 The company has dozens of trademarked names, and you probably instantly recognize the name of an Apple product even if you’re not familiar with the actual program or item.
 If it’s “iSomething”, it’s Apple.
 Perform a trademark clearance and register your trademarks – “any word, name, symbol or device” as per the U.S. Patent Office – as soon as possible.
+Speak with a trademark damages expert if necessary.

 Besides preventing IP damage to your new startup, there’s another advantage to extensive due diligence.
 When you’re looking for investors, all of that work indicates that even though you’re a startup, you received strong advice and know what you are doing.
 That generates confidence and makes investors more likely to fund the project.